Aluminium (polished or PTFE-coated)

-Deltavorm offers high-quality food-approved non-static industrial teflon coating.
+Deltavorm offers high-quality food-approved non-static industrial PTFE coating.
 The unique non-stick quality of this coating ensures the best printing quality.
-Moreover, Deltavorm offers non-static teflon coating, which is an important characteristic of the coating.
-Pressing teflon in dry starch would otherwise cause a static charge to build up in the coating, which in turn causes the starch to stick to the teflon.
+Moreover, Deltavorm offers non-static PTFE coating, which is an important characteristic of the coating.
+Pressing PTFE in dry starch would otherwise cause a static charge to build up in the coating, which in turn causes the starch to stick to the PTFE.
 That would be counter-productive.

 Aluminium moulds can also be polished.
 Deltavorm can offer high-quality and low-cost polishing by the use of automated polishing machines.
 These machines run unmanned, following a sophisticated polishing process.
 This results in a constant and high quality mould surface.
 No coating is needed.